omarkhatibco/react-gutenberg-parser/README.md

 # React Gutenberg Parser

+`Info: This project is going live soon, finally I was able to make gutenberg parser as a React component 🎉`

 This project Idea to reflect WordPress gutenberg object in RestAPI to dynamicly imported components.

 This will help us to make a full headless dynamic React app with WordPress backend.